-It is recommended that we should not read books or view the mobile phone while lying down.
-After a day’s work, particularly office workers like to lie down on the sofa or bed upon arriving home and start to browse their mobile phone to relax.
+It is recommended that you should not read books or view your mobile phone while lying down.
+After a day’s work, particularly office workers like to lie down on the sofa or bed upon arriving home and start to browse their mobile phones to relax.
 Over time, this routine can cause the spine to curve.

 Three techniques to help alleviate the curvature of the spine

 Try walking backward; while doing so one will turn the neck to look backward.
-Even if the neck is not turned backward, the body tends to straighten, which may improve the spinal posture.
+Even if the neck is not turned backward, the body tends to straighten, which may improve the scoliosis condition.

 Walking in a swimming pool

-When the water level is about the height of the neck, walking at such height can improve the spinal posture.
-Walking in the swimming pool can also help in adjusting the posture that can relieve pain.
+When the water level is about the height of the neck, walking at such a height can improve your spinal posture.
+Walking in the swimming pool can also help in adjusting your posture and can relieve pain.

 Lying down and rotating the body

-If the spinal curve is not serious, one can also lie flat, then twist the head and body like a twisted towel.
-The procedure is as follows: Tilt the head to the right with the body turned to the left and then turn the body over, twist a few times to restore the spine to its original position.
+If the scoliosis is not serious, one can also lie flat, then twist the head and body like a twisted towel.
+The procedure is as follows: Tilt the head to the right with the body turned to the left and then turn the body over, and twist a few times to restore the spine to its original position.